Johndoe0153/Pyint/README.md

 ss: Save and exit from the settings.
 If you changed the setting, type it.

-gg: Close the program.For end up this program, press 'gg' and you will come out from the program
+gg: Close the program.For end up this program, type 'gg' and you will come out from the program

 Enjoy :)